mimocha/fep-swarm/readme.md

 ## Usage

-Files under the `demo` directories are standalone files that should run on all versions of MATLAB.
-These can run on their own, as-is, so treat it like a quick start.
+Files under the `demo/` directory are standalone files that should run on all versions of MATLAB.
+These should run on their own, as-is, so treat them like a quick start.

-The `main.m` file (inside `src/`) is the "main test-bench" for when you want to change things around.
-(Nothing stops you from changing the demo files, but those replicates the experiments in my dissertation.)
+The `main.m` file (under `src/`) is the "main test-bench" for when you want to change things around. *(Nothing stops you from changing the demo files, but those replicates the experiments in my dissertation.)*

-The helper functions are split into its own files, so you can use the MATLAB `help <function>` to get a quick explanation for each file.
+The helper functions are split into its own files with some docs, so you can use the MATLAB `help <function>` to get a quick explanation.

 I've set the scripts in a way that the **simulation parameters** and initial **cell properties** are in their own sections.
 Change those as you see fit.
 There shouldn't be anything else to change further down inside the code, unless you are about to change the model itself.

 ---

-#### Simulation Parameters:
+### Simulation Parameters:

 Save GIF of the current sim: `GIF = <true/false>`
 Filename (and location) of the GIF: `filename = "..."`